janez33/100DaysOfCode/log.md

 **Today's Progress**: Today I finished 8 exercises of Basic Data Structures from Javascript section on freeCodeCamp, I already know this section of javascript so I'm just going fast through it.

 **Thoughts**: Božični čas je mimo, pomlad je skoraj tukaj :) To sekcijo lahko dejansko delam vsak dan po 10 vaj 1 uro in končam to do poletja.
 The game is on.

+### Day 53: February 25, 2020

+**Today's Progress**: I managed to finish Basic Data Structures section :) I think it was my fastest section, I'm getting faster with each lesson.
+And today I'm doing Basic Algorithm Scripting, will tweet again in the evening :)

+**Thoughts**: Ta sekcija je bila zabavna, všeč so mi objecti in arrayi, upam, da pridem čim hitreje do API-jev :)